Luphen1/Smartphones_Project/README.md

 9. What were the top five average prices of smartphone models without 5G?
 10. Are there any relationships between smartphone cameras?
 11. Are there any relationships between smartphone screen resolution width and height?

+### Results/Findings

+*1.Brand Pricing:*
+(a) Xiaomi smartphones tend to be the most expensive, averaging $26,318.31.
+(b) Poco smartphones tend to be the cheapest, averaging $7,576.47.

+*2.Correlations with Battery Capacity:*
+(a) Negative correlation of -0.09 between fast charging and battery capacity.
+(b) Negative correlation of -0.05 between price and battery capacity.
+(c) Negative correlation of -0.01 between battery capacity and rating.

+*3.Moderate Correlations:*
+(a) Fast charging and RAM capacity: 0.47.
+(b) Fast charging and internal memory: 0.41.
+(c) Fast charging and price: 0.52.
+(d) Fast charging and rating: 0.39.

+*4.High Correlations:*
+(a) RAM capacity and internal memory: 0.81.
+(b) RAM capacity and price: 0.67.
+(c) RAM capacity and rating: 0.67.

+*5.Price Distribution:*
+(a) Smartphone prices range from $3,499 to $65,000.

+*6.Percentage of Brands with Fast Charging:*
+(a) Xiaomi: 13.28%.
+(b) Samsung: 11.34%.
+(c) Vivo: 9.73%.
+(d) Realme: 9.16%.
+(e) Oppo: 7.56%.

+*7.Processor Brand Ratings:*
+(a) Highest average rating: Snapdragon 81.085%.
+(b) Lowest average rating: 61%.

+*8.Operating System Analysis:*
+(a) Android: Total price of $1,851,179 and average rating of 78%.
+(b) iOS: Total price of $81,566 and average rating of 73.53%.

+*9.Processor Speeds and Cores:*
+(a) Bionic: 3.02 GHz, 6 cores.
+(b) Spreadtrum: 1.35 GHz, 4 cores.

+*10.Top Five Smartphone Models by Average Price:*
+(a) Apple iPhone 12 (256GB): $67,999.
+(b) Apple iPhone 14: $65,999.
+(c) OnePlus 10 Pro 5G (12GB RAM + 256GB): $65,499.
+(d) iQOO 11 (16GB RAM + 256GB): $64,999.
+(e) Apple iPhone 13 Mini: $64,900.

+*11.Camera Relationships:*
+Positive correlation between primary rear and primary front cameras.

+*12.Resolution Relationships:*
+Positive correlation between resolution width and height.